Roadie Seller

 User Research

-We wanted to understand what the current delivery services look like in the market and what small vendors think about some existing e-commerce platforms, so we conducted 2 research methods: competitive analysis and user interview.
+UX researcher and I rarely used any delivery services to buy perishable goods.
+We wanted to begin the research by understanding what the current delivery services look like in the market and what small vendors think about some existing e-commerce platforms, so we conducted 2 research methods: competitive analysis and user interviews.

 Key Research Findings